NeuralMMO/neuralmmo.github.io/rst/landing.rst

 |icon| 2023 Competition
 #######################

 Successfully complete the most tasks to win!
 At stake are $20,000 in prizes sponsored by Parametrix.ai.
-All submissions receive A100 compute credits for training sponsored by Stability.ai.
-The competition is currently planned for the start of July 2023.
+If the `[AICrowd page] https://www.aicrowd.com/challenges/neurips-2023-the-neural-mmo-challenge`_ is up, the competition is live!
+Ends in December.

 Neural MMO (NMMO) has three tracks to compete and win.
-In all tracks, the objective is for your team of 8 agents to accomplish more tasks than 15 other opponent teams.
-There are 128 Agents in play at the start of each round, and your submission will be evaluated over thousands of rounds with increasingly difficult tasks.
+In all tracks, the objective is for your 8 agents to accomplish more tasks than 120 other opponent.
+Your submission will be evaluated over thousands of rounds with increasingly difficult tasks.
 Lobbies are made by a matchmaking algorithm that selects 16 teams of similar skill level.
-For the RL and Curriculum tracks, all entrants receive up to 8 hours of free A100 compute time per submission to train.
+The RL and curriculum tracks are compute-limited: we will verify that winners' solutions can be trained in 8 A100 hours with 12 cores.

 .. tab-set::